Coadjoint orbits and K\"ahler structure: examples from coherent states: Acknowledgement

 \section{Acknowledgement}

 R.D. acknowledges support from the Department of Atomic Energy, Government of India, under project RTI4001.
-She also acknowledges support from SERB, Government of India, grant CRG/2018/002835.
-J.S. acknowledges support by a grant from the Simons Foundation (677895, R.G.).
+She also acknowledges support from the grant CRG/2018/002835, Science and Engineering Research Board, Government of India, J.S. acknowledges support by a grant from the Simons Foundation (677895, R.G.).
 R.S.V. would like to acknowledge the LTVSP praogram in I.C.T.S.-T.I.F.R. where this project was completed.
 We thank an anonymous referee for critical comments which improved the manuscript and Supurna Sinha for reading through the final version.